Lake Pichola information

 Limpid and large, Lake Pichola reflects the cool grey-blue mountains on its rippling mirror-like surface.
 It was enlarged by Maharana Udai Singh II, following his foundation of the city, by flooding Picholi village, which gave the lake its name.
-The lake is now 4km long and 3km wide, but remains shallow and dries up in severe droughts, when you can walk to Jagniwas and Jagmandir, its two major islands, and camels and buffalo graze around the exposed foundations of the seemingly shipwrecked Lake Palace.
+The lake is now 4km long and 3km wide, but remains shallow and dries up completely during severe droughts.
+The City Palace complex, including the gardens at its southern end, extends nearly 1km along the lake’s eastern shore.

 Boat trips leave roughly hourly from Rameshwar Ghat, within the City Palace complex (note, you have to pay ₹30 to enter).
 The trips make a stop at Jagmandir Island, where you can stay for as long as you like before taking any boat back.
 Take your own drinks and snacks, though, as those sold on the island are extortionately expensive.
 You can also take 30-minute boat rides from Lal Ghat (₹250 per person), throughout the day without the need to enter the City Palace complex: it’s worth checking in advance what time the popular sunset departure casts offs.